 National English Honors Society’s first annual Coffee House took place on Tuesday, January 30, providing the community with the chance to espress-o everything on their minds: whether it was in the form of music or literature.

 “As the National English Honors Society, we wanted to highlight the art form of English.
 What better way to do that than to have students share poetry, read aloud, and gather for an evening of the arts?” said Mr. Vennard, co-sponsor of the club.

 The National English Honors Society (NEHS) was introduced to Atholton by Ms. Lucente four years ago, as a selective club for English scholars in the school.
 Since its establishment, the organization has sought to spread the love for English around the community.

 The idea of Coffee House was based off of the Poetry Night that Atholton’s NEHS hosted last year, which inspired members to organize a similar but more welcoming and inclusive event.

 Coffee House was especially important as it was combined with the induction of new NEHS members.
 The club also celebrated the culmination of a sucessful book drive for Harlem Park Elementary School in Baltimore.
-Over the course of two weeks, the Atholton community collectively raised over 2,500 books to donate to the school, where 99% of the students are low income and only 5% of the kids meet proficiency standards in English.
+Over the course of two weeks, the Atholton community collectively raised over 2,500 books to donate to the school, where 99% of the students come from low income families and only 5% of the kids meet proficiency standards in English.

 “Thanks to all the lovely families, students, and teachers at Atholton, we were so glad we were able to display these wonderful books at Coffee House,” said Aliza Saunders, the vice president of the NEHS.